At a Glance

 The restoration of Spartina alterniflora in a National Wildlife Refuge impacted by Superstorm Sandy will regenerate important wildlife habitat as well as coastal resilience.

-The 10,144-acre Prime Hook National Wildlife Refuge, located on the western shore of the Delaware Bay, is an important stopover site for migratory birds as they travel up and down the Atlantic Flyway and provides protected breeding habitat for Federal and State-listed threatened and endangered species, as well as many neo-tropical migrating bird species.
-Hundreds of native plant and animal species thrive in its mosaic of salt marsh, freshwater marsh, ponds and impoundments, wooded swamps and upland grasslands and forest.
+Located on the western shore of the Delaware Bay, Prime Hook National Wildlife Refuge provides important breeding habitat for federally and State-listed threatened and endangered bird species, as well as many neo-tropical migrating birds.
+Hundreds of native plant and animal species thrive in the Refuge’s mosaic of salt marsh, freshwater marsh, ponds and impoundments, wooded swamps, and upland grasslands and forest.

-The Refuge was severely impacted by Superstorm Sandy in 2012.
-Coastal dunes were significantly eroded and large dune breaches and severe flooding converted the refuge’s freshwater marsh system into an altered open tidal saltwater habitat.
-With emergency funding provided by the Disaster Relief Appropriations Act of 2013, United States Fish and Wildlife Service (USFWS) initiated the restoration of a healthy and resilient salt marsh that would be able to handle more intense and frequent coastal storms.
+In 2012, Superstorm Sandy severely impacted the Refuge.
+Coastal dune erosion and breaches, along with severe flooding, converted the Refuge’s freshwater marsh system into open tidal saltwater habitat.
+With emergency funding provided by the Disaster Relief Appropriations Act of 2013, USFWS initiated the restoration of a healthy and resilient salt marsh that would be able to handle more intense and frequent coastal storms.

-Biohabitats will also install goose exclusion fencing to protect the Spartina plugs from herbivory while they become established.
-The Biohabitats team will monitor and maintain the fencing and plant installation over the course of the six-month growing season.
-The site will serve as a pilot test for potential replication throughout the refuge.
+After planting the plugs, the Biohabitats team installed goose exclusion fencing to protect them from herbivory while they became established.
+Biohabitats also monitored the planting survival and maintained the fencing over the course of a six-month growing season.
+The site, which was the first portion of the marsh to be restored, served as a pilot test for replication throughout the Refuge.